RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Added getSignaledVariables and signalLocalVariables modifiers.
 These send / recieve the current local variables.

+## Fixes
+- Clicking on a dropdown now requires left click.
+This is to fix context menus on dropdowns still interacting with the dropdown.

 # snapshot-2025.5.7 - (pre-1.7.0) [May 6, 2025]

 ## Features